mrhrifat/nextjs-interview-questions/README.md

 25. ### What is the public folder in Next.js?

-    A folder for static assets served from the root URL.
+    A folder for static assets to be served from the root URL.

     [:arrow_up: Back to Top](#table-of-contents)

 26. ### How do you fetch data in a Next.js page?

-    Using getStaticProps or getServerSideProps.
+    Using getStaticProps or getServerSideProps in server side.

     ```jsx
     // getStaticProps